10.0

 • miles

 The contact owns a 2016 Ford Explorer.
-The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (STRUCTURE); however, the parts to do the recall repairs were not yet available.
-The contact stated that while driving 65 MPH, the driver's side A-pillar trim detached from the vehicle.
-The vehicle was not diagnosed or repaired.
+The contact received notification of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the part to do the recall repair was not yet available.
+The contact stated that while driving 70 MPH, the driver's side A-pillar trim detached from the vehicle.
+The local dealer was not contacted.
+The vehicle was not repaired.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
 The manufacturer was not made aware of the issue.
-The failure mileage was approximately 97,000.
-VIN tool confirms parts not available.
+The failure mileage was unknown.

 Explorer